 Under the less sustainable scenarios, the amount of water each person uses would grow as people take more for domestic use; for example by installing power showers and garden watering.
-Taking the growth in population and use together, very large increases up to 40% in household water demand would occur by 2025.
+Taking the growth in population and use together, very large increases in household water demand up to 40% would occur by 2025.
 On the other hand, if more sustainable water use patterns prevail, the decline in the amount of water each person uses, tighter leakage control and other efficiency gains would more than offset the effect of the larger population.
-In these circumstances, an overall decline in water use would occur in the region over the planning period of up to 20%.
+In these circumstances, an overall decline in water use of around 30% would occur in the region over the planning period.

-Likewise, if water is used more efficiently by industry and commerce, this could offset the effect of increased economic growth targets for much of the region, as set out in the Regional Economic Strategy of the East Midlands Development Agency.
+Likewise, if water is used more efficiently by industry and commerce, this could offset the effect of increased economic growth targets for much of the region, as set out in the Regional Economic Strategy of Advantage West Midlands.
 For example, water savings can be made through waste minimisation clubs, or by environmental accreditation becoming accepted practice for small and medium enterprises.
 Experience from initiatives carried out to date indicates that it is often feasible to implement water saving measures that repay the investment required in a relatively short time period.
-Demand changes could range between a 40% decrease and a 25% increase on current levels, according to which scenario is applied.
+Demand changes could range between a 40% decrease and a 33% increase on current levels, according to which scenario is applied.

-Spray irrigation demand across the region could decrease by up to 15% by 2025, or increase by over 60%.
+Spray irrigation demand across the region could decrease by up to 20% by 2025, or increase by 50%.
 This reflects the different scenario assumptions of customer and supermarket produce quality demands, international competition, crop varieties grown and efficiency of water use.

 In practice it is unlikely that society will exclusively adopt one or another of the scenarios.
 By showing what could occur under each, we have identified boundary limits to guide our resource planning.
-Clearly, in the relatively dry climate of East Midlands, it would be particularly challenging to meet the higher forecasts and continue to protect the environment adequately.
+Clearly, in the relatively dry climate of the West Midlands, it would be particularly challenging to meet the higher forecasts whilst continuing to protect the environment adequately.